-EEP Music Technology I encompasses digital audio recording, editing, and production as well as sequencing, looping, composing and sound design for radio, television, film, video games, multimedia presentations and web sites.
-This course will explore the scientific foundations of sound production, electronic music composition and arranging, live audio reinforcement, editing, mixing and mastering, all through hands on experience with the industry standard software Pro Tools.
-The activities in this class will provide students with a foundation in the materials and techniques of current music technology while pointing towards real life applications and curriculum related career paths.
-Instruction will be a combination of lecture, hands on exploration and creation, projects designed to simulate a career environment. and supplemental readings.
-This course is a Ponaganset High School-Rhode Island College partnership that offers students an opportunity to earn three college credits while completing high school graduation requirements.
+EEP Music Technology 1 covers a range of digital audio production tasks, including recording, editing, sequencing, looping, composing, and sound design for various media.
+The curriculum emphasizes scientific principles and hands-on experience with the industry-standard software, Pro Tools.
+The course also offers work-based learning opportunities that take students out of the classroom and provide practical experience in real-life settings.
+Through a combination of lectures, hands-on exploration and creation, projects, and supplementary readings, students will gain a solid foundation in current music technology and practical applications.
+This course is a Ponaganset High School- Rhode Island College partnership that offers students an opportunity to earn three college credits while completing high school graduation requirements.
 Students may carry over the credits to Rhode Island College or transfer them to the colleges that accept Rhode Island College credits.
-An Early Enrollment Program (EEP) representative will explain the details to all EEP Music History classes in the fall, at which time students who choose to sign up, will register, pay a registration fee, and become non-matriculating students of Rhode Island College.
-There are no pre-requisites for this class.
+An Early Enrollment Program (EEP) representative will explain the details to all EEP Music History classes in the fall, at which time students who choose to sign up, will register, and become non-matriculating students of Rhode Island College.
+There are no prerequisites for this class.
 The ability to read music is not required.